-- Dance teams shall be allowed a maximum of five in-state or out-of-state contests (competitive and/or evaluative events) during the school year (from the opening day of school to the official closing day at the end of the academic year).
-These activities shall meet the following standards: - a.
+1. Dance teams shall be allowed a maximum of five in-state or out-of-state contests (competitive and/or evaluative events) during the school year (from the opening day of school to the official closing day at the end of the academic year).
+These activities shall meet the following standards:

+- a.
 The safety regulations contained in MSHSAA By-Law 4.5.3 or any which are more restrictive that are established by the event sponsor shall be followed. - b.
-Any dance team event which involves students from more than one school sponsored by a non-school organization or a college or university or which will involve schools from other states shall have the approval of the Board of Directors.
-Application for approval shall be submitted no later than 30 days prior to the event.
-An interschool dance team event sponsored by a member school which involves only Missouri schools shall have the approval of the high school administrator. - c.
+All dance team events must follow all sanctioning guidelines in the MSHSAA Handbook. - c.
 Events involving students from more than two schools approved for commercial or promotional purposes and which cause a loss of class time shall not be approved for schools outside their respective local communities. - d.
 This section shall not be interpreted to prohibit a local board of education from adopting any higher standards that it considers appropriate for its school community. - e.
 A student that violates any of these standards (By-Laws, etc.) shall be ineligible from participation in any interscholastic event in the specified activity for a period not to exceed 365 days.
 It shall further be considered a violation for member schools to participate in an interscholastic event with a member school so suspended.
 (By-Law 4.5.10)